uhhuhyeah/mc-design-review/README.md

 * Help ensure that Design Reviews continue to be useful, productive and fun

-* <strike>Help break admin out of e-comm<strike>

 But essentially this is just an experiment.
 Think of it as a hack day that took place on my train ride home.
+Lets try and figure out what we want it to be.

 # Contributing